Curium: Isotopes

 About 19 radioisotopes and 7 nuclear isomers, 233Cm to 251Cm, are known; none are stable.
 The longest half-lives are 15.6 million years (247Cm) and 348,000 years (248Cm).
-Other long-lived ones are 245Cm (8500 years), 250Cm (8300 years) and 246Cm (4760 years).
-Curium-250 is unusual: it mostly (~86%) decays by spontaneous fission.
-The most commonly used isotopes are 242Cm and 244Cm with the half-lives 162.8 days and 18.1 years, respectively.
+Other long-lived ones are 250Cm (~8300 years), 245Cm (8250 years), and 246Cm (4706 years).
+Curium-250 is unusual: it mainly decays by spontaneous fission (only mode observed).
+The most common isotopes are 242Cm and 244Cm with the half-lives 162.8 days and 18.11 years, respectively.

-All isotopes 242Cm-248Cm, and 250Cm, undergo a self-sustaining nuclear chain reaction and thus in principle can be a nuclear fuel in a reactor.
+All isotopes ranging from 242Cm to 248Cm, as well as 250Cm, undergo a self-sustaining nuclear chain reaction and thus in principle can be a nuclear fuel in a reactor.
 As in most transuranic elements, nuclear fission cross section is especially high for the odd-mass curium isotopes 243Cm, 245Cm and 247Cm.
 These can be used in thermal-neutron reactors, whereas a mixture of curium isotopes is only suitable for fast breeder reactors since the even-mass isotopes are not fissile in a thermal reactor and accumulate as burn-up increases.
 The mixed-oxide (MOX) fuel, which is to be used in power reactors, should contain little or no curium because neutron activation of 248Cm will create californium.
 Californium is a strong neutron emitter, and would pollute the back end of the fuel cycle and increase the dose to reactor personnel.
 Hence, if minor actinides are to be used as fuel in a thermal neutron reactor, the curium should be excluded from the fuel or placed in special fuel rods where it is the only actinide present.

 The adjacent table lists the critical masses for curium isotopes for a sphere, without moderator or reflector.
 With a metal reflector (30 cm of steel), the critical masses of the odd isotopes are about 3–4 kg.
-When using water (thickness ~20–30 cm) as the reflector, the critical mass can be as small as 59 gram for 245Cm, 155 gram for 243Cm and 1550 gram for 247Cm.
+When using water (thickness ~20–30 cm) as the reflector, the critical mass can be as small as 59 grams for 245Cm, 155 grams for 243Cm and 1550 grams for 247Cm.
 There is significant uncertainty in these critical mass values.
 While it is usually on the order of 20%, the values for 242Cm and 246Cm were listed as large as 371 kg and 70.1 kg, respectively, by some research groups.

 Curium is not currently used as nuclear fuel due to its low availability and high price.
 245Cm and 247Cm have very small critical mass and so could be used in tactical nuclear weapons, but none are known to have been made.
 Curium-243 is not suitable for such, due to its short half-life and strong α emission, which would cause excessive heat.
 Curium-247 would be highly suitable due to its long half-life, which is 647 times longer than plutonium-239 (used in many existing nuclear weapons).